infotexture/ot-mkdocs-demo/docs/topics/html-customization-plugin-javascript.md

 └── plugin.xml
 ```

-1. Run dita --install to install the plug-in and make the html5-javascript transformation available.
+1. Use the `dita install` subcommand to install the plug-in.

+    **Note:** For more information, see [Installing plug-ins](plugins-installing.md).

 2. Build output with the new transformation type to verify that the plug-in works as intended.

     ```
-    dita --input=my.ditamap --format=html5-javascript
+    ``dita`` **--input**=*my.ditamap* **--format**=html5-javascript
     ```

 3. Open one of the generated HTML topic files in a modern web browser and check the JavaScript **Console**.
-When the page is loaded, Adding Google Analytics tracker will appear on the console to verify that the sample script is loaded.
+When the page is loaded, `Adding Google Analytics tracker` will appear on the console to verify that the sample script is loaded.
 4. Remove the `console.log` debugging message from the sample JavaScript code, and replace the `'UA-XXXXX-Y'` placeholder string with the tracking ID of the Google Analytics property you wish to track.

 **Tip:** This example places the JavaScript code in the page footer to ensure that page display is not delayed while the script is loaded.
-If your JavaScript code supports pre-loading and your application targets modern browsers that recognize the `async` script attribute, you may prefer to insert the JavaScript snippet in the `head` element of the generated HTML files using the args.hdf parameter instead.
+If your JavaScript code supports pre-loading and your application targets modern browsers that recognize the `async` script attribute, you may prefer to insert the JavaScript snippet in the `<head>` element of the generated HTML files using the **args.hdf** parameter instead.

 **Related information**